Pewww/js-useful-methods/README.md

 Removes all elements from array that predicate returns truthy for and returns an array of the removed elements.\
 The predicate is invoked with three arguments: (value, index, array).

+- <b>reverse</b>\
+Parameters: (array: Array)\
+array: The array to modify.\
+\
+Reverses array so that the first element becomes the last, the second element becomes the second to last, and so on.

 ##
 ### Etc
 <ul>